 At LatitudePT, we believe that exposure to a more natural way of walking or running is beneficial for everyone.
-Most people in our society will experience foot dysfunction and pain at some point in their lives, but they may not feel the first signs of it until the 4th or 5th decade of life.
+About 80% of people in our society will experience foot dysfunction and pain at some point in their lives, but they may not feel the first signs of it until the 4th or 5th decade of life.
 Think about common foot problems: plantar fasciitis, neuromas, Achilles pain, hammertoes, and bunions, to name a few!
 What's the cause of all this pain and dysfunction?
-A growing community of people including anthropologists, health professionals, athletes, and everyday people willing to
+A growing community of people including anthropologists, health professionals, athletes, and everyday people willing to disseminate the evidence

 It is not our goal for everyone to go barefoot, however, we want to encourage you to consider the importance of regular exposure to the variability of natural surfaces.
 Also, consider the impact of prolonged use of restrictive footwear on your foot and overall musculoskeletal health.
 We can focus on fixing the foot, not putting the foot back inside of the problem, or both.
 Combining efforts to improve your foot function with shoes that allow your feet to just do their thing, can have profound effects to improve the alignment and strength of your feet and the rest of your body.